Ugaritic alphabet: Ugaritic short alphabet

+Two shorter variants of the Ugaritic alphabet existed with findspots primarily not in the area of Ugarit.
+Findspots have included Tel Beit Shemesh, Sarepta, and Tiryns.
+It is generally found on inscribed objects vs the tablets of the standard Ugaritic alphabet and unlike the standard version it is usually written right to left.
+Only three tablets have been found, at Tell Sukas, Tell Ta'annek, and Beth Shemesh.
+One variant contained 27 letters and the other 22 letters.
+It is not known what the relative chronology of the different Ugaritic alphabets was.

 Function

 The Ugaritic writing system was an augmented abjad.
 In most syllables only consonants were written, including the //w// and //j// of diphthongs.
 Ugaritic was unusual among early abjads because it also indicated vowels occurring after the glottal stop.
 It is thought that the letter for the syllable //ʔa// originally represented the consonant //ʔ//, as aleph does in other Semitic abjads, and that it was later restricted to //ʔa// with the addition, at the end of the alphabet, of //ʔi// and //ʔu//.

 The final consonantal letter of the alphabet, s_{2}, has a disputed origin along with both "appended" glottals, but "The patent similarity of form between the Ugaritic symbol transliterated [s_{2}], and the s-character of the later Northwest Semitic script makes a common origin likely, but the reason for the addition of this sign to the Ugaritic alphabet is unclear (compare Segert 1983: 201–218, Dietrich and Loretz 1988).
 In function, [s_{2}] is like Ugaritic s, but only in certain words – other s-words are never written with [s_{2}]."

-The words that show s_{2} are predominantly borrowings, and thus it is often thought to be a late addition to the alphabet representing a foreign sound that could be approximated by native //s//; Huehnergard and Pardee make it the affricate //ts//.
+The words that show s_{2} are predominantly borrowings, and thus it is often thought to be a late addition to the alphabet representing a foreign sound that could be approximated by native //s//.
+Huehnergard and Pardee make it the affricate //ts//.
 Segert instead theorizes that it may have been syllabic //su//, and for this reason grouped with the other syllabic signs //ʔi// and //ʔu//.

 Probably the last three letters of the alphabet were originally developed for transcribing non-Ugaritic languages (texts in the Akkadian language and Hurrian language have been found written in the Ugaritic alphabet) and were then applied to write the Ugaritic language.
 The three letters denoting glottal stop plus vowel combinations were used as simple vowel letters when writing other languages.

-The only punctuation is a word divider.
+The only punctuation is a word divider which is often not used.